Immigrant invasion: United States

 Central American migrant caravans—which refer to groups of migrants travelling together from the Northern Triangle of Central America (NTCA) to the Guatemala–Mexico border hoping to cross the Mexico–United States border—became a major Republican issue in 2018 mid-term elections.
 The day before the November 6 election, Fox News and Fox Business mentioned the term "caravan" 86 times compared to several days after the election, when they mentioned it only 23 times.
 The caravan they referred to was the largest so far.
 It had begun in Honduras with migrants starting to walk on October 13 hoping to escape poverty and violence in their own countries, by immigrating to the United States.
 By October 18 there were about 3000 migrants in the caravan.
 By October 16, Fox & Friends were focusing on the caravan as an election issue.
 On Twitter early on the morning of October 18, President Trump threatened to close the border and to use military force to prevent the caravan from entering the United States.
 He called on Mexico to "stop this onslaught."
 The CBC reported that Trump had "seized on the migrant caravan to make border security a political issue and energize his Republican base" just 3 weeks before the elections.
 On the October 18, 2018 Tucker Carlson Tonight show group of panelists panel discussed the use of military troops to prevent the caravan from crossing the border.
 Tucker Carlson said that, "I guess I'm not hesitant to acknowledge the human cost.
 I'm struck by your hesitance to acknowledge the over 50,000 Americans who died last year of drug ODs.
 Where do they figure into this moral equation of yours where we deserve to be invaded because we take their drugs?
 What about the families of the 50,000 who died?
 How much time do you spend thinking about them?"
 From then onwards, during the month of October alone, Fox News used the term "invasion"—in reference to this caravan—over 60 times and Fox Business used it over 75 times.
 Newt Gingrich October 19 Fox News article said that the "caravan of about 4,000 migrants" was "attempting to invade and attack the U.S." The man accused of the October 27, 2018 Pittsburgh synagogue shooting, who killed eleven people and injured six, had repeating the immigrant invasion rhetoric used by President Trump, other Republicans, Fox News and Fox Business, to describe this caravan—which at that time was "still hundreds of miles south of the U.S. border" according to David Folkenflik in his October 30 NPR article.
 Laura Ingraham on The Ingraham Angle criticized other media outlets for their "sympathetic overwrought coverage of this invading horde."
-Steve Doocy said on Fox & Friends said that he was receiving email from people who said it was not a "caravan" but and "invasion."
+Steve Doocy said on Fox & Friends said that he was receiving email from people who said it was not a "caravan" but an "invasion."
 Conservative pundit Michelle Malkin said that, "It is a full-scale invasion by a hostile force, and it requires our president and our commander in chief to use any means necessary to protect our sovereignty."